DeepakPrabakar/unix-linux-interview-questions/README.md

 $ ./script.sh
 ```
-### 8. Given a comman separated input file with items, category and cost.
+### 8. Given a comma separated input file with items, category and cost.
 Display the category and its sum.
 **Input**
 ```
 $ vi input.txt